-Aligning navigation, reuse, & process across a 70-team enterprise platform
+Aligning navigation, reuse, & process across an enterprise platform

 Principal→ Director of UX, Fidelity Investments | 2022–2025